yanbozyb/AE_CSAL/README.md

 5. VSS emulation (optional for Non-VSS SSD).

    If you do not have fast NVMe device that supports VSS, you can use CSAL VSS software emulation to run performance testing and study.
-Note emulation does not promise power safety and crash consistency.
-We already have solution to support non-VSS NVMe as cache device.
-Please stay tuned.

-   To build CSAL with VSS software emulation support, please modify the below Makefile.
+Note emulation does not promise power safety and crash consistency To build CSAL with VSS software emulation support, please modify the below Makefile:
    ```bash
    vim lib/ftl/Makefile
    # find below defination SPDK_FTL_VSS_EMU